mauserrifle/resume/resume.md

     *Founder and creator*

-    [Simresults.net](http://simresults.net) is a website that allows you to upload log files from various racing simulators and transforming into a readable format.
+    [Simresults.net](http://simresults.net) is a website that allows you to upload log files from various racing simulators and transforms them into a readable format.

     The website is an implementation of a self-developed open-source library "Simresults" which is freely available via the website *github*: